 In this Subdivision —

-“curing agent” means a chemical substance or energy source that is added to another substance or a process to change the nature of that other substance or the process and in the course of which the chemical substance or energy source is itself changed in character and wholly or partly incorporated into that other substance or process;
+curing agent means a chemical substance or energy source that is added to another substance or a process to change the nature of that other substance or the process and in the course of which the chemical substance or energy source is itself changed in character and wholly or partly incorporated into that other substance or process;

-“isocyanate” includes monomeric toluene diisocyanate (TDI), monomeric hexamethylene diisocyanate (HDI), diphenyl methane diisocyanate (MDI), naphthalene diisocyanate (NDI), polymethylene polyphenyl isocyanate (PAPI), isocyanurate or any chemical commonly known as an isocyanate or as a derivative of an isocyanate;
+isocyanate includes monomeric toluene diisocyanate (TDI), monomeric hexamethylene diisocyanate (HDI), diphenyl methane diisocyanate (MDI), naphthalene diisocyanate (NDI), polymethylene polyphenyl isocyanate (PAPI), isocyanurate or any chemical commonly known as an isocyanate or as a derivative of an isocyanate;

-“polyhydroxy compound” includes any chemical commonly known as a polyhydroxy compound or polyol that reacts with an isocyanate to form polyurethane;
+polyhydroxy compound includes any chemical commonly known as a polyhydroxy compound or polyol that reacts with an isocyanate to form polyurethane;

-“polyurethane manufacturing process” means any manufacturing process involving the reaction of an isocyanate or blend of differing isocyanates with a polyhydroxy compound;
+polyurethane manufacturing process means any manufacturing process involving the reaction of an isocyanate or blend of differing isocyanates with a polyhydroxy compound;

-“promoter” means the chemical cobalt naphthenate or any other chemical that assists a catalyst in a polyurethane manufacturing process;
+promoter means the chemical cobalt naphthenate or any other chemical that assists a catalyst in a polyurethane manufacturing process;

-“resin” means a solid, semi-solid or liquid organic material which normally has an indefinite and high molecular weight and which is used as a base in a polyurethane manufacturing process.
+resin means a solid, semi-solid or liquid organic material which normally has an indefinite and high molecular weight and which is used as a base in a polyurethane manufacturing process.

 5.73.
 Handling and using isocyanates